 Forum on the Hill

 The Forum on the Hill provides opportunities for the community to engage with speakers once a month, (September- June) who discuss current topics.
 Join the Conversations!
-Presented both in person at 12:30pm in Widener Hall and then recorded and posted online here after 5pm. *Covid Protocols are still in place, but you may now bring a brown bag lunch, and we serve light snacks, water, and coffee.
+Presented both in person at 12:30pm in Widener Hall and then recorded and posted online here the next day. *Bring a brown bag lunch to enjoy, and we serve light snacks, water, and coffee starting at Noon.

-CLICK HERE NOW to watch the Recorded Presentation from April 11th
+CLICK HERE to watch the presentation from November 14th.

 A $5 donation is requested for the series to help support this program when you attend in person.
-Please consider making this small contribution through the secure Donate button below, or mail a check made out to PCCH to: Center on the Hill, 8855 Germantown Ave, Philadelphia PA 19118 if you watch online.
+If you are watching online, please consider making this small contribution through the secure Donate button below, or mail a check made out to PCCH to: Center on the Hill, 8855 Germantown Ave, Philadelphia PA 19118 if you watch online.
 Your support is greatly appreciated.

 Registration Required to attend in person, please CLICK HERE to Register Online, or call 215-247-4654 or email msaavedra@chestnuthillpres.org